ArianKheir/Cache-simulator/README.md

 The simulator will process each access, update caches, and record hits/misses in `hitmissL1` and `hitmissL2`.

+## Statistics Output
+After simulation completion, the `compute_stats` function calculates and stores final statistics in:
+- `hitAndmissAndhitrateL1`: [hits, misses, hitrate] for L1 cache
+- `hitAndmissAndhitrateL2`: [hits, misses, hitrate] for L2 cache

+The hit rate is calculated as: `(hits / total_accesses) * 100` and stored as a percentage.

 ## Code Structure (Key Functions)

 ### DMC and 2WSA (`DMC-2WSA.s`)